 Celebrating the Art of Storytelling and the Craft of Writing

-Following 19 years of workshops in Cape Town, and correspondence courses internationally, The Writing Studio has now relocated to Prince Albert, the Jewel of the Great Karoo, where it is actively involved in the writing and development of new screenplays, plays and novels.
+Following 22 years of workshops throughout South Africa, and correspondence courses internationally, The Writing Studio has now relocated to Prince Albert, the Jewel of the Great Karoo, where Daniel is actively involved as story editor in the writing and development of new screenplays, plays and novels.

-Daniel Dercksen, the driving force behind the successful independent training initiative The Writing Studio, is a published film and theatre journalist of 30 years, and has been teaching workshops in creative writing, playwriting and screenwriting throughout South Africa since he formed the studio 19 years ago.
+Daniel Dercksen, the driving force behind the successful independent training initiative The Writing Studio, is a published film and theatre journalist of 40 years, and has been teaching workshops in creative writing, playwriting and screenwriting throughout South Africa since he formed the studio 22 years ago.
+Read more

 Turning Words Into Action

-Focusing on turning words into action, 2016 is the ‘Year of Development’, through intensive interactive one-on-one sessions to develop and complete individual projects, ranging from screenplays for feature film and television, to novels and plays.
+The Writing Studio turns words into action through intensive interactive correspondence courses to develop and complete individual projects, ranging from screenplays for feature film and television, to novels and plays.

 Our Proud Graduates